atomisthq/docs/docs/user-guide/rug/command-handlers.md

 Lowering the barrier for communication and information flow makes teams more productive.
 Open Source projects have long relied on chat to help them operate and coordinate contributors and project lifecycle.
-Modern chat solutions such as Slac, which can integrate deeply in your ecosystem, have improved on those foundations and have proven to be fantastic hubs for teams to drive automation with simple chat commands.
+Modern chat solutions such as Slack, which can integrate deeply in your ecosystem, have improved on those foundations and have proven to be fantastic hubs for teams to drive automation with simple chat commands.